placelplacel/ossu-cs-notes/00-mit-6001x/1-good-programming-practices.md

 - Clean the kitchen and remove the source of bugs: **Debugging**

 ## Defensive Programming
-- **Write specifications for every function:** What do you expect the inputs to be, what will the function return when given the desired inputs, and so on...
+- **Write specifications for every function:** What do you expect the inputs to be?
+What will the function return when given the desired inputs? and so on...
 - **Modularize the code:** Break it down into pieces which can be used and tested individually.
 - **Enforce the assumptions:** Make sure that the code is getting the input (and returning the output) that meets the assumptions that you made while writing the code with tools like **assertions**.

 ## Testing/Validation
-- **Compare the inputs and outputs:** Is the function return what I intended it to return?
+- **Compare the inputs and outputs:** Is the function returning what I intended it to return?
 Is the output correct?
-- **Think of how you can break the function:** What inputs can you give which will probably make the function... malfunction. (*badum thss*) What cases should you check to make sure that the code is working as intended?
+- **Think of how you can break the function:** What inputs can you give which will probably make the function... malfunction? (*badum thss*) What cases should you check to make sure that the code is working as intended?

 ## Debugging
 - **Follow the trail:** What are the events that led up to the bug?